gerritonagoodday/google_translate/README.md

 - **-m|--man**

     Help - displays the man page for this script

+## Optional Advanced

+- **-l|--linebreak**

+    Break output lines according to the input linebreaks.
+    By default, multi-line output will be merged into a single line with actual two characters '\\n' that more-or-less correspond to linebreaks in the source text.

 # Setting yourself up to use Google Cloud Platform API services